We are looking forward to receiving your proposals!

 Due to the corona restrictions on travelling and meeting, the 2020 conference took place on a virtual platform.
 We thank ANIA MALINOWSKA (University of Silesia in Katowice) for taking on this challenge and providing us with a fantastic event and exhibition.
 Thank you also to all the contributors and the team!

 You can still access the talks and artwork on this site until April 202 at a cost of €30.
-Accesss via: http://anthropocenes2020.com We hope that you and your loved ones are doing well.
+Accesss via: http://anthropocenes2020.com |

 Archives

-October 2022
+October 2024

 ContactDr.
 Manuela Rossini Categories |